Prevent Healthcare Data Breaches: A 12-Step Guide

 Overview: Social media threat monitoring with deep platform coverage.

-ZeroFox specializes in threats originating from social media.
+ZeroFox specializes in threats on social media.
 It monitors over 180 platforms for impersonation and credential harvesting attempts.

 Key Strengths: Deep social media coverage across 180+ platforms.
 Executive protection services.
 Integrated takedown capabilities.